daronphang/coding_resources/unicode_strings__bytes.md

 ```

 ### Unicode Transformation Format:
+Problem with Unicode is that to represent 100,000 characters (or 100,000 numbers equivalent), need 32 bits per character.
+However, first 128 characters of ASCII
+need only 7 bits.
+To eliminate wastage, different UTF encodings were introduced.
 To represent Unicode characters as binary data (raw 8-bit values).
 ```
+# Without UTF-8, the character 'A' would be:
+00000000 00000000 00000000 001000001

+# With UTF-8:
+A = 0010000001
+2-byte characters: 110XXXXX 10XXXXXX -> UTF-8 extracts the X only

 UTF-8       Each symbol represented by 1-to-4 bytes code.
 Standard encoding on web.
 UTF-16      Fixed width encoding scheme in which each symbol is represented by two-byte code.
 ```